Another Word For RAPIDS

 Noun : A deep narrow valley or gorge in the earth's surface worn by running water.

-Noun : (archaic) Alternative form of raven (“rapine, rapacity; prey, plunder”) [(countable) Any of several, generally large and lustrous black species of birds in the genus Corvus, especially the common raven, Corvus corax.]
+Noun : (archaic) Alternative form of raven (“rapine, rapacity; prey, plunder”) [(countable) Any of several, generally large and lustrous black species of birds in the genus Corvus, especially the common raven (Corvus corax).]

 canoe

-Noun : A small long and narrow boat, propelled by one or more people (depending on the size of canoe), using single-bladed paddles.
+Noun : (nautical) A small long and narrow boat, propelled by one or more people (depending on the size of canoe), using single-bladed paddles.
 The paddlers face in the direction of travel, in either a seated position, or kneeling on the bottom of the boat.
 Canoes are open on top, and pointed at both ends.

 Noun : (slang) An oversize, usually older, luxury car.